onlyuser/dexvt-lite/README.md

 Algorithm
 ---------
+There are rovolute joint constraints, prismatic joint constraints, and end-effector orientation constraints.
+The way each constraint type is handled is described below:

 * Revolute Joint Constraints
     * "Non-hinge" joints
         1. In each joint's rotation step, rotate on a pivot that aligns the end-effector with the target.
         2. Enforce joint constraints in euler space by capping the post-rotation orientation of the adjacent segment to be within the joint's maximal deviation from neutral orientation.
 Do this for each axis.
     * "Hinge" joints
-        1. In each joint's rotation step, instead of rotating on a pivot that aligns the end-effector with the target, rotate on a pivot that minimizes the distance between the end-effector and the target, all the while staying within the joint's plane of free rotation.
-Setting correct goals early on avoids most problems described [here](https://stackoverflow.com/questions/21373012/best-inverse-kinematics-algorithm-with-constraints-on-joint-angles).
+        1. In each joint's rotation step, rotate on a pivot that minimizes the distance between the end-effector and the target, all the while staying within the joint's plane of free rotation.
+Setting non-constraint-violating goals early on avoids most problems described [here](https://stackoverflow.com/questions/21373012/best-inverse-kinematics-algorithm-with-constraints-on-joint-angles).
         2. Enforce joint constraints perpendicular to the joint's pivot by squeezing the post-rotation orientation of the adjacent segment to be within the joint's plane of free rotation.
-This seems redundant with #1, but it provides added numerical stability so the pivot doesn't "drift".
+This adds numerical stability to the pivot so it doesn't "drift".
         3. Enforce joint constraints within the joint's plane of free rotation by capping the post-rotation orientation of the adjacent segment to be within the joint's maximal deviation from neutral orientation.

 * Prismatic Joint Constraints